NetplayTV/angular-greensock-draggable/README.md

 The component provides some **callbacks**:
 - **onPress**
 - **onDragStart**
-- **onDrag** (this callback returns the delta dX, dY between the dragStart and the drag coordinates)
+- **onDrag** (this callback returns also the delta dX, dY between the dragStart and the drag coordinates)
 - **onDragEnd**
 - **onRelease**
 - **onLockAxis**
 - **onClick**

+All these callbacks returns the gesture event (MouseEvent, TouchEvent)

 The drag can be **enabled** / **disabled** on the fly by updating the value of the 'enable' property.